Suket-Shubhankar/Road_marker_model/README.md

 The "Road Marker Model" project leverages deep learning to detect and mark roads in given images.
 The model is designed using PyTorch and is made available for inference using the [Cog](https://github.com/replicate/cog) framework.

+## Hosted Model on Replicate

+You can access the hosted version of the Road Marker Model on Replicate at the following link: [Road Marker Model on Replicate](https://replicate.com/suket-shubhankar/road_marker_model).

 ## Requirements

 - **Python Version**: 3.11.5